Websites and internet services can be monitored from different geographical locations - both public and private.

-- Verify if the role assigned to you contains access to all resources.
+- Verify if the role assigned to you has access to all resources.
 Otherwise, you cannot delete a synthetic monitor.

 Configuring synthetic monitors according to the requirement enhances synthetic security and stabilizes IT operations process flow.
 For more information, see Creating synthetic monitors.